 They are based in the US, so they are part of the Five Eyes, so if your browsing details are requested by law, they are obligated to release them.

 This VPN is only recommended for casual web browsing.
-Check our VPN review page to find best provider that will meet your needs.
+Check our best VPN services page to find provider that will meet your needs.